Captain Jeff Bell

 She has worked criminal investigations and presently supervises all criminal investigations as processed and handled by the detective.
 Along with these responsibilities, she is also the department field training officer coordinator, 290 (sex registrants) and is the liaison coordinator with the County Street Interdiction Team (SIT).

-Lieutenant Burnett has also volunteered to represent the department with the Kern County Domestic Violence Law Enforcement Committee and in the City of Shafter Emergency Operations Center as the press information officer.
+Captain Burnett has also volunteered to represent the department with the Kern County Domestic Violence Law Enforcement Committee and in the City of Shafter Emergency Operations Center as the press information officer.

 Sergeant Lionel Lopez

 Sergeant Lopez came to the City of Shafter Police Department in February 2000.
 Prior to joining the SPD, Sergeant Lopez served for four years as a deputy sheriff for Tulare County Sheriff’s Department and five years as a police officer for the City of Lindsay.

 Sergeant Lopez began his law enforcement career as a Reserve Police Officer for the City of Lindsay in February of 1991 at the age of 20.
 In December of 1993, he completed the Tulare-Kings County Police Academy located in Visalia and went to work for the City of Lindsay as a regular full time police officer.